-Our website will be fully restored soon.
+Our website will be fully restored in the coming weeks.

 We appreciate your patience.